telerik/maui-docs/knowledge-base/migrating-xamarin-checkbox-maui-checkbox.md

 ---
 title: CheckBoxUserCommand in MAUI CheckBox When Migrating from Xamarin Checkbox
-description: Learn how to implement the CheckBoxUserCommand behavior in MAUI when migrating from Xamarin.
+description: Learn how to implement the Xamarin CheckBoxUserCommand behavior in MAUI when migrating from Xamarin.
 type: how-to
 page_title: Migrating the Xamarin Checkbox CheckBoxUserCommand to MAUI
 slug: migrating-xamarin-checkbox-maui-checkbox